 “Publicity” covers how to use media and online techniques to publicize your Section’s activities and draw in potential new members.

-“Communications” covers how to do communications about your Section’s activities to members and others: newsletters and websites.
+“Communications” covers communications about your Section’s activities to members and others using newsletters and websites.

 “Launch Sites” covers how to find and keep a launch site.